gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 ## The Homework Assignment

-Create a second program that interfaces between the user and the first program.
+Create a Game Session program that interfaces between the user and the Wordle program.

 1. **Initialization Function (`init()`):**
-    - Receives and stores the first program's address.
+    - Receives and stores the Wordle program's address.

 2. **Handle Function (`handle()`):**
     - Manages actions: `StartGame`, `CheckWord`, `CheckGameStatus`.